-In 1994, Interarc Design Inc was founded at Kelowna, Canada by Roland Muller, to provide expert design; budget and construction consulting services, to Professionals, Contractors and other participants in the sport facility design and build industry.
-Since then the company has collected wide ranging experience, over more than 250 facilities, including involvement as consultant in the design and/or construction of the tracks installed at amongst other:
+IN CANADA: In 1994, Interarc Design Canada, which evolved into Interarc Design Inc., was founded at Kelowna by Roland Muller, to provide expert design; budget and construction consulting services, to Professionals, Contractors and other participants in the sport facility design and build industry.
+Up to the end of 2019 well over 300 facilities benefited from Interarc's involvement as consultants, in the design and/or construction of their track(s).
+Amongst many other, some notable installations are:

 Atlanta: site of the 1996 Olympic Games and USA Outdoor Track & Field Championships/Olympic Trials;